laiba236/techdomesqlassignment/README.md

-This file contains assignment one ; given for rcruitment process of SQL Developer at techdome.
+This file contains assignment one ; given for recruitment process of SQL Developer at techdome.